confluentinc/cp-demo/README.md

 Confluent Replicator copies data from a source Kafka cluster to a destination Kafka cluster.
 The source and destination clusters are typically different clusters, but in this demo, Replicator is doing intra-cluster replication, _i.e._, the source and destination Kafka clusters are the same.
 As with the rest of the components in the solution, Confluent Replicator is also configured with security.

-1. Monitor throughput and latency of Confluent Replicator in the Data streams monitoring view.
-Replicator is a Kafka Connect source connector and has a corresponding consumer group `replicator`.
+1. __**Monitoring --> Data Streams --> Message Delivery**__: monitor throughput and latency of Confluent Replicator in the Data streams monitoring view.
+Replicator is a Kafka Connect source connector and has a corresponding consumer group `connect-replicator`.

 	![image](images/replicator_consumer_group.png)

-2. In the Topics view, scroll down to view the topics called `wikipedia.parsed` (Replicator is consuming data from this topic) and `wikipedia.parsed.replica` (Replicator is copying data to this topic).
-Click on "Consumer Groups" for the topic `wikipedia.parsed` and observe that one of the consumer groups is called "replicator".
+2. __**Management --> Topics**__: scroll down to view the topics called `wikipedia.parsed` (Replicator is consuming data from this topic) and `wikipedia.parsed.replica` (Replicator is copying data to this topic).
+Click on "Consumer Groups" box for the topic `wikipedia.parsed` and observe that one of the consumer groups is called `connect-replicator`.

 	![image](images/replicator_topic_info.png)

-3. In the Kafka Connect view, pause the Replicator connector by pressing the pause icon in the top right.
+3. __**Management --> Kafka Connect**__: pause the Replicator connector by pressing the pause icon in the top right.
 This will stop consumption for the related consumer group.

 	<img src="images/pause_connector.png" width="200" align="center">

-4. Observe that the replicator consumer group has stopped consumption.
+4. Observe that the `connect-replicator` consumer group has stopped consumption.

 	![image](images/replicator_streams_stopped.png)

 5. Restart the Replicator connector.

-6. Observe that the replicator consumer group has resumed consumption.
+6. Observe that the `connect-replicator` consumer group has resumed consumption.
 Notice several things:

-        * Even though the consumer group `replicator` was not running for some of this time, all messages are shown as delivered.
+        * Even though the `connect-replicator` consumer group was not running for some of this time, all messages are shown as delivered.
 This is because all bars are time windows relative to produce timestamp.
         * The latency peaks and then gradually decreases, because this is also relative to the produce timestamp.